Road staff strikes pose ‘traffic nightmare’ for Christmas journeys, warns AA

 Motorists have been warned that their journey home for Christmas could spiral into a “nightmare” as traffic surges to pre-pandemic levels and road workers stage four days of strikes.

-Close to 17 million drivers are expected on the roads on each of the next two days, according to the AA, with others estimating that a third of regular train users will choose to travel by car instead in the face of wide-scale industrial action by rail workers.
+Close to 17 million drivers are expected on the roads on Friday and Christmas eve, according to the AA, with others estimating that a third of regular train users will choose to travel by car instead in the face of wide-scale industrial action by rail workers.

 But drivers could face a higher-than-usual risk of “life-threatening” delays for assistance in the event of a motorway breakdown, as frontline National Highways staff also walk out from Thursday until Christmas in London and the South East as part of an industrial dispute.